 A History of Humanitarianism

 Unitarians and Universalists have a history of helping refugees.
-Starting at least as early as the Enlightenment (eg. expulsion of the Socinian Polish Brethren from Poland, 1658) this history was born in a Europe where professing the wrong beliefs often resulted in persecution or death.
+Starting at least as early as the Enlightenment (eg. expulsion of the Socinian Brethren from Poland, 1658) this history was born in a Europe where professing the wrong beliefs often resulted in persecution or death.
 In North America, the tradition continued with Unitarians and Universalists helping former slaves escape the Southern U.S. to freedom in Canada and New England via the Underground Railroad.

 In modern times, the Universalist Unitarian Church of Halifax (UUCH) has been involved in sponsoring refugee families during successive refugee waves, such as the Vietnamese Boat People in the early 1980s, Kosovars in the late 1990s, Afghans in the 2000s.

 UUCH’s Diana Miller with Vietnamese refugee Tran Family, Jan 1981

 The Unprecedented Need Today